matplotlib/matplotlib/doc/devel/contributing.rst

    All these helpers take a first parameter *since*, which should be set to the next point release, e.g. "3.x".

-   You can use standard rst cross references in the alternative.
-The string will be processed to remove back ticks and only include the link caption in the runtime warning.
+   You can use standard rst cross references in *alternative*.

 Expiring
 ~~~~~~~~